Yenthe666/Odoo_Samples/README.md

 This module will learn you how to create log statements in Odoo.
 You can use these log statements to debug values or to write unusual behaviour to the Odoo logfile.

+<h3>Module mail_template_demo</h3>
+This module will learn you how to create e-mail templates in Odoo.
+It will add a new e-mail template for the model ```res.partner``` and will learn you the basic concepts of e-mail templates and jinja2 rendering.

+<h3>Module send_mail_template_demo</h3>
+This module will learn you how to send out e-mail templates from Python code.
+In this example we'll add a send e-mail button.
+After clicking on it the e-mail template that we created in the module mail_template_demo will be used to send out an e-mail.

 <h3>Module many2many_default_data_demo</h3>
 This module is a new module from scratch that inherits sale.order.
 It will create a new many2many to the model sale.order.printorder and will automatically fill this many2many with all the data from the model sale.order.printorder.
 In this sample you can see how to use default=, how to use functions and how to use self.pool.